gopalkumr/Gopal-Portfolio/contents/blog/Internship-at-IITD.md

 date: 2024-06-01

-description: Expriance as an Research and Development intern at IIT Delhi.
+description: Expriance as a Research and Development intern at IIT Delhi.

 tags:
   - Machine learning